import numpy as npNumPy, short for Numerical Python, has such advantages:

 mask = (names=="Bob")|(names=="Joe")

-array([ True, False, True])
+maskarray([ True, False, True])

-array([['Bob', '1', '2', '3'],
+arr[mask]array([['Bob', '1', '2', '3'],

 ['Joe', '6', '7', '8']], dtype='<U11')